 Fig 2 : Comparative Performance of Cari Nirbheek, Vanaraja and native bird

-The performance of Vanaraja and Nirbheekwasmuchbetterincomparisontonative birds in rural areas.
-The birds had adaptability in the local climatic conditions of hilly district of Manipur..
-It can be concluded that performance of Vanaraja and Cari Nirbheek birds in terms of egg production and body weight was much better in comparison to native birds under backyard system of poultry rearing in hilly terrain in Manipur ..The average age at first egg lay was observed to be 170.85 and 178.65 in Srinidhi birds reared under Semi Intensive and Scavenging system reported by A A Devi et.al (2025),So the farmers from rural areas of Chandel district can rear both Vanaraja and CariNirbheekbirdsfortheirlivelihoodandnutritionalsecurity.
+The performance of Vanaraja and CARI-Nirbheek was much better in comparison to native birds in rural areas.
+The birds had adaptability in the local climatic conditions of hilly district of Manipur.
+It can be concluded that performance of Vanaraja and CARI Nirbheek birds in terms of egg production and body weight was much better in comparison to native birds under backyard system of poultry rearing in hilly terrain in Manipur.The average age at first egg lay was observed to be 170.85 and 178.65 in Srinidhi birds reared under Semi Intensive and Scavenging system reported by A A Devi et.al (2025) So the farmers from rural areas of Chandel district can rear both Vanaraja and CARI-Nirbheek birds for their livelihood and nutritional security.

 Conclusion

 The present study evaluated the comparative performance of Vanaraja, CARI Nirbheek, and local indigenous poultry birds under a traditional backyard rearing system.
 Among the three bird types studied, the Vanaraja breed emerged as the most promising performer.
 It consistently exhibited significantly higher body weight gains throughout the growth period, as well as superior egg weight, indicating its strong genetic potential for both meat and egg production.
-Its adaptability to scavenging-based backyard systems, coupled with a relatively early onset of laying and higher market acceptability, makes it highly suitable for rural poultry improvement initiatives in Chandel and similar agro-climatic zones.CARINirbheek also showed commendable performance, particularly in terms of egg production traits and disease resistance.
+Its adaptability to scavenging-based backyard systems, coupled with a relatively early onset of laying and higher market acceptability, makes it highly suitable for rural poultry improvement initiatives in Chandel and similar agro-climatic zones.
+CARI-Nirbheek also showed commendable performance, particularly in terms of egg production traits and disease resistance.
 Native birds significantly lower in both body weight and egg production , CARI –Nirbheek bird slightly inferior to Vanaraja in terms of growth rate.
 From an economic and nutritional standpoint, the introduction of Vanaraja and CARI Nirbheek into backyard poultry systems can contribute significantly to enhancing rural household income, improving food and nutritional security, and empowering women and marginal farmers through a sustainable, low-cost livelihood option.
 In conclusion, this study confirms that Vanaraja is the most suitable breed for enhancing poultry productivity in backyard systems of Chandel district, followed closely by CARI Nirbheek, both of which outperform traditional indigenous birds by a significant margin.

 References